There’s no doubt about it, some of the best anime of all time are shoujo. And the 90s saw some of the best shojo anime of all time.

 10. Chibi Maruko-Chan

-Small town elementary student Momoko Sakura enjoys spending her days with her family, friends, and classmates.
-If you’re looking for a heart-warming and episodic experience, then this is where you should start!
+Small-town elementary student Momoko Sakura enjoys spending her days with her family, friends, and classmates.
+If you’re looking for a heart-warming and episodic experience, this is where you should start!

 9. Mysterious Play (Fushigi Yuugi)